getgrav/grav-learn/pages/06.advanced/14.contact-form/docs.md

     category: docs
 ---

 The **Grav Form Plugin** is the easiest way to have forms on your site.
 Let's see how to create a simple contact form.

-## Choose a page

-A form can be hosted by any page.
-Just rename the form file to `form.md`, or add a [Template Override](../../content/headers#template) in the page header.
-The form is defined in the YAML frontmatter of the page, so just open a Grav Page with your favorite editor.

 !!!
 In the future we want Grav to be able to dynamically generate forms from the Admin Plugin

+## Setup the page

+You can put a form inside any page of your site.
+All you need to do is rename the page markdown file to `form.md`, or add a [template](../../content/headers#template) header in the page frontmatter, to make it use the `form` template.

+The form fields and processing instructions are defined in the YAML frontmatter of the page, so just open the page markdown file with your favorite editor, and put the following code in it:

 ```
+---
 title: Contact Form

 form: